MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-copilot.md

 ## Explore Copilot's results further

 Copilot's results contain references to the visuals it used to formulate its answer.
-Tap a reference to opens the related visual.
+Tap a reference to open the related visual.
 The visual is interactive, so you can dive into it deeper, long-tapping for tooltips, drilling down or up, or exploring more of your data as needed.

 ## Change or refine your query

 Tap one of the suggested prompts at the bottom of the chat window to change or refine your query.
 For example, you can ask Copilot to shorten its response, provide more detail, etc. Tap the refresh button to the side of the suggestions to see more prompts.

-## Share the result with colleagues
+## Share Copilot's results with others

-Copy the result to the clipboard for sharing with colleagues: Tap the Copy icon to copy Copilot's answer to the clipboard.
+Tap the **Copy** icon to copy Copilot's response to the clipboard.
 You can then paste it into an email, Teams chat, or any other platform to share it with colleagues.

 ## Related content